Saturday 28th and Sunday 29th July 2018 Elvington Airfield

 The top Saturday only entrant will get a free golden entry to the main competition on the Sunday.

-Pro Drag Class is basically a demo class where no points are awarded so these cars do not appear in the top 20 prints, and they do not have a shootout or eliminations.
+Pro Drag Class is basically a class where vehicles don't fit into A/B or C Class.
 They will be given a D number.

 Overall top 10 cars in each discipline are awarded 10 points down to 1 point (for Circuit, Quarters and Flyers, regardless of class).
 This includes all invited cars and those that do not run for any named club.
 30 points maximum is available.